joelhawksley/identity/components/slides.md

 # [fit] :ship: Mid-March

-^ The components we've written today have been running in production on GitHub for about a month and a half.
+^ The components we've written today have been running in production on GitHub since mid-March.

 ^ So what have we learned since then?